theupdateframework/taps/candidate-tuf-versions.md

 repositories can still coordinate after a non-breaking change occurs.
 One common framework used to separate versions by type is Semantic Versioning.
-Semantic Versioning is a versioning scheme popular across open source projects that categorizes specification versions by the scope and criticality of their changes.
+Semantic Versioning is a versioning scheme popular across open source projects that categorizes project versions by the scope and criticality of their changes.
 Breaking changes in the specification would warrant a MAJOR version number increase, while non-breaking changes would warrant only a MINOR version number increase.
 In addition, Semantic Versioning has a standard way to format